PlotkinLab/Reservoir-REMD/README.md

 The installation is the same as the official GROMACS 4.6.7.
 The installation guide can be found at http://www.gromacs.org/Documentation_of_outdated_versions/Installation_Instructions_4.6

-**How to use Reservoir-REMD?**
+**How to run Reservoir-REMD?**

 Once the flag, -reservoir (checkpoint files), is supplied at the end of the mdrun command, the Reservoir-REMD is toggled.
 The reservoir checkpoint files should be placed in the highest temperature replica folder.
 An example command is as follow

 `mpirun -n 5 mdrun -deffnm md -v -multidir sim{1..3} -replex 500 -reservoir element{1..10}.cpt`

 where element1.cpt, element2.cpt, ..., element10000.cpt are the reservoir for the Res-REMD simulation, and should be placed at the highest-temperature replica folder (i.e. sim3).
-For detail, see the example in example folder.
+For detail, see examples in example folder.

 **How to correctly assign CPUs?**